torokmark/utils.sh/README.md

 queue destroy fruits
 ```

+For more information, take a look at the utils wiki page: [wiki](https://github.com/torokmark/utils.sh/wiki)

 ### Contribute

 1. If you are intended to contribute the project, please take a look at [shell script style guide](https://google.github.io/styleguide/shell.xml)